- M.F.A., University of Pittsburgh

 "Students need to see that writing a good essay is really the same as writing a good cover letter."

 "Writing about literature and drama helps students with their lyric writing and ability to promote themselves as music professionals.
 Thinking critically about other art forms teaches them to connect with others and to discover and express new ideas."

 Vice President for Academic Affairs-Curriculum and Program Innovation,

-"I find that this age group really identifies with their own coming of age, so I focus on that kind of literature and get them thinking about all the different ways we come of age—those pivotal moments in our lives when we move in new or unexpected directions.
-What they read is a mixture of nonfiction and fiction; what they write is nonfiction.
-Personal narrative is one of the pieces that they do, but I also have them write about the literature they are reading.
-We often discuss songs and lyrics and consider ways to use these as source material."
+"I find that this age group really identifies with their own coming of age, so I focus on that kind of literature and get them thinking about all the different ways we come of age—those pivotal moments in our lives when we move in new or unexpected directions."

 "My role as teacher is to be a facilitator.
 I don't lecture; I don't like it, and I can't imagine my students would like it, either.
 My role is also to create a safe environment for my students to take risks, open up, share their ideas, and believe that what they have to say is worthy.
 To start a discussion I'll show them something as a catalyst, maybe lead them off with a word or two, then say, 'Here you go; wrestle with it,' and sit back and watch.
 And that's really how it should be."